OligoScan: Measuring minerals and heavy metals at the cellular level

 Immediate results

-The results are immediately available and will be discussed with you in detail.
-You will receive a clear report.
+The results are available immediately and will be discussed with you in detail.
+You will receive a clear, comprehensive report.

-is all the OligoScan measurement takes.
+is how long the OligoScan measurement takes.
 Painless, non-invasive, and with immediate results.
 The measurement is performed via 4 points on your hand.

 Example of an OligoScan report

-After the measurement, you will receive a comprehensive report containing the values of all measured minerals, trace elements, and toxic metals.
-Here you can see an example of such a report:
+After the measurement, you will receive a detailed report showing the values of all measured minerals, trace elements, and toxic metals.
+Here is an example of such a report:

 What is measured?